Fighter kite

 Fighter kites are kites used for the sport of kite fighting.
-Traditionally most are small, unstable single-line flat kites where line tension alone is used for control, at least part of which is manja, typically glass-coated cotton strands, to cut down the line of others.
+Traditionally, most are small, unstable single-line flat kites where line tension alone is used for control, at least part of which is manja, typically glass-coated cotton strands, to cut down the line of others.

-Kite fighting is contested in many countries, but particularly in Afghanistan, Bangladesh, India, Indonesia, Nepal, Pakistan, Vietnam, Korea, Thailand, Chile and Brazil.
+Kite fighting is contested in many countries, but particularly in Afghanistan, Bangladesh, India, Indonesia, Hong Kong, Nepal, Pakistan, Vietnam, Korea, Thailand, Chile and Brazil.

 Materials

 In most traditional fighter kite manufacture, the skins of kites are made from a lightweight thin paper and the spars are usually made from a lightweight and flexible wood, usually bamboo.

 In modern American fighters, the kite skins are made from a variety of synthetic materials – mylar, aircraft insulation (orcon or insulfab), nylon, and polyester sheeting.
 The spine may still be bamboo, but often along with the bow is constructed of fiberglass or carbon fibre.

 Line

-Historically, for most Asian type fighters, a thin cotton or hemp line is coated with a mixture of finely crushed glass and rice glue.
+Historically, for most Asian-type fighters, a thin cotton or hemp line is coated with a mixture of finely crushed glass and rice glue.
 In recent years, synthetic line has been coated with a variety of abrasives and stronger glue.
 Also, there have been some reports of metallic line being used.
 Some cultures use line that has metal knives attached to hook and cut the opponent's line.

 Traditionally, players use a paste of some sort to toughen their line.
-The primary components of this include glue and crushed glass, but depending on personal preference other materials are added to improve the properties of the line.
+The primary components of this include glue and crushed glass, but, depending on personal preference, other materials are added to improve the properties of the line.

-In line touch competition, synthetic braided fishing line, 15 to 20 lb test, is used due to its low stretch and high strength for the line diameter and weight.
-Waxed cotton, linen line or Latex can also be used.
+In line-touch competition, synthetic braided fishing line, 15 to 20 lb test, is used due to its low stretch and high strength for the line diameter and weight.
+Waxed cotton, linen line, or Latex can also be used.